openvocab/loomio-api-proposal/README.md

 The majority of current web users experience comes via large providers like Google, Facebook, Twitter etc who have pursued a central hub strategy.
 These providers control much of our online data.
 This control entails the following political consequences:

- 1. Most providers serve advertising or onsell user data to advertisers - as a consequence we lack online spaces free from commercial imperatives.
+ 1. Most providers serve advertising or onsell user data to advertisers - as a consequence we have a dearth of online spaces free from commercial imperatives.

  2. Malicious or morally ambiguous third parties (hackers, the NSA etc) may gain access to all user data through the single entry point of the Providers' servers.

-The situation presents an analogue to the tesion between private and public offline spaces: when private interests control and surveil these spaces people meet and interact then these interests will often act to curtail freedoms of speech, protest and dissent.
+The situation is analogous to the tesion between private and public offline spaces: when private interests control and surveil these spaces people meet and interact then these interests will often act to curtail freedoms of speech, protest and dissent.

-####Integration as a service (IaaS)
+####Integration as a service

 Motivation and Costs:
 If the app in question only needs to integrate with market leaders ('Hubs') then paying an integration provider to perform and maintain these may well be cost-effectve compared to the equivalent developer time required to do this internally.